nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `pet view`

+---
 ### Service Management

 #### Add a service: `service add`
 - add a service to the list of services provided in the clinic

 Format: `service add d/DESCRIPTION`
+* The `Description` is the description of the service

 Example of usage:
 `service add d/haircut`